 Financial Peace Jr. is filled with resources for both children and parents to make it a family learning experience.
 Parents can refer to the parents guide while kids can enjoy the activities and exciting games for Junior.
 It is a great way to make the power of financial peace part of your daily life.

 There are a bunch of awesome chore ideas that can be easily tailored to your child’s age level.
 The program also ingeniously helps motivate children who are not too excited about helping out around the house by making chores more “commissioned” based and not under a blanket allowance.
 Why not help your family work together and eliminate undue stress?

-The activities are designed to foster a healthy work ethic, but still let children have fun through the stories, toys, and games provided in junior’s activity book.
+The activities are designed to foster a healthy work ethic.
+However, they still let children have fun through the stories, toys, and games provided in junior’s activity book.
 It helps to know how and when to introduce kids to basic concepts so they can become money-smart kids.

 Tackling the important issue of money doesn’t have to be as intimidating as it may seem.
 It’s a lot easier to digest when it’s broken down in easy to follow steps.

-I came across Ramsey’s junior products while using the adult Financial Peace University (helpful for families, and adults who still play make believe with their money, like I do!
+I came across Ramsey’s junior products while using the adult Financial Peace University.
+I that versionhelpful for families, and adults who still play make believe with their money, like I do!
 Lots of laughs.
-As I’m just starting out my family with a new baby boy, again I find myself ending up in every toy isle wherever I go.
+As I’m just starting out my family with a baby boy, I again find myself ending up in every toy aisle.
 I can’t help but want to buy him everything.
 And again, I’m constantly asking when considering a purchase, “how much is this…is that a lot?”
 Because I’m focused on investing in my son’s future, I’m trying to make the right financial decisions now.
 And I can’t wait for the things I get to teach him as he grows!

-Just remember, whatever your financial situation is, it’s never too late to start making smarter decisions and give your bank account some peace.
+Just remember, whatever your financial situation is, it’s never too late to start making smarter decisions.
+Go ahead and give your bank account some peace!